projectcontour/contour/design/multiple-listeners-design.md

 with "externally visible secure port" meaning "whatever port an external user will go to to get to the secure port", and similarly for the "externally visible insecure port".

-Importantly, specifying a port for Envoy's secure or insecure listening port will be a fatal error for Contour.
+Importantly, pecifying a port for Envoy's secure or insecure listening port that does not match the a port on the Service will be a fatal error for Contour.
 This makes a simple misconfiguration that would result in no traffic flowing much more obvious.

 If users require, at a later date, Contour may add a feature that disables the service lookup, and assumes that the externally visible ports are the specified ones (that is, that there is no port translation to the Envoy processes).